-Antidepressants are drugs prescribed by doctors to treat depression, anxiety, post-traumatic stress disorder and/or obsessive compulsive disorder.
+Antidepressants are drugs prescribed by doctors to treat depression, anxiety, post-traumatic stress disorder and/or obsessive compulsive disorder as well as some other conditions.
 Antidepressants appear to work by increasing the amounts of certain chemicals (neurotransmitters) such as serotonin and noradrenaline in the brain.
 These chemicals are thought to be responsible for regulating mood.

 There are several types:

-SSRIs (Serotonin Re-uptake Inhibitors) work by blocking the re-absorption of serotonin in the brain.
-SSRIs include Sertraline (Lustral) as well as Fluoxetine (Prozac) which is the most widely prescribed antidepressant in the world.
+SSRIs (Serotonin Re-uptake Inhibitors) work by blocking the reabsorption of serotonin in the brain.
+SSRIs include Sertraline (Lustral) and Fluoxetine (Prozac) which is the most widely prescribed antidepressant in the world.
 These are thought to be the safest type of antidepressant.

-SNRIs (Serotonin and Norepinephrine Re-uptake Inhibitors) work by affecting serotonin and norephinephrine levels in the brain.
+SNRIs (Serotonin and Norepinephrine Re-uptake Inhibitors) work by affecting serotonin and norepinephrine levels in the brain.
 SNRIs include Venlafaxine/Effexor Some people respond better to SNRIs than SSRIs and vice versa.